 A transmission is initiated by writing a character to the TXxREG register.
 If this is the first character, or the previous character has been completely flushed from the TSR, the data in the TXxREG is immediately transferred to the TSR register.
 If the TSR still contains all or part of a previous character, the new character data is held in the TXxREG until the Stop bit of the previous character has been transmitted.
-The pending character in the TXxREG is then transferred to the TSR in one Tcy immediately following the Stop bit sequence commences immediately following the transfer of the data to the TSR from the TXxREG.
+The pending character in the TXxREG is then transferred to the TSR in one Tcy immediately following the Stop bit transmission.
+The transmission of the Start bit, data bits and Stop bit sequence commences immediately following the transfer of the data to the TSR from the TXxREG.